-It’s hard to forget the days that unfolded in March 2020.
-Even after watching Covid-19 spread rapidly around the world, Americans were still shocked and underprepared when they were forced to lockdown and go remote for work.
+It’s hard to forget the current events of the past few years, many of which left many Americans shocked and underprepared when they were forced to lockdown and go remote for work.
 Public sector workers were no exception.

-While continuity of government plans are supposed to be in place to ensure that local, state, and federal governments can continue to function in times of crisis regardless of the preparedness of citizens, many local governments were caught off guard and failed to maintain operations at the usual capacity.
+While continuity of government plans are supposed to be in place to ensure that local, state, and federal governments can continue to function in times of crisis regardless of the preparedness of citizens, many local governments were caught off guard and failed to maintain operations at their usual capacity.

 Slow-moving bureaucratic processes got even slower during times of crisis in the past few years.
 IT teams scrambled to figure out remote work options for government employees for staff during the COVID-19 lockdowns.
 Communication channels between government departments became non-existent for workers that relied on face-to-face interaction.
 Constituents often had no means to interact with local officials during a critical time.
 These are all issues that need to be addressed with a government continuity strategy.

 The unorganized response from many local governments during the Covid-19 pandemic and in the wake of historic natural disasters all over the U.S has shined a spotlight on a need for a government continuity strategy for municipal and county level governments of all sizes.
-The geopolitical crisis that is now unfolding in Russia and Ukraine and may spillover into the cyber realm is further validation that public workers have no time to waste as another crisis situation arises.
+The ongoing geopolitical crisis in Russia and Ukraine has spilled over into the cyber realm, which serves as further validation that public workers have no time to waste as another crisis situation arises.

 What is Government Continuity?